anhvir/c207/README.md

 A good point of the second way is: if you change `main-1.c`, you just need to do step 1 and 3 to compile the whole project.
  No think about this advantage if your project contains hundreds of `.c` files.

+  * Task 4 (Makefile): Learn to use automatic compilation with `Makefile`.
+If your current folder has a text file `Makefile`, in minGW you can run command `make`.
+It will read that `Makefile` and will follow the instructions in that file and compile your project.
+Open and read that `Makefile` and try to understand.

+  * Additional task: If you think that the above main-1.c and main-2.c are too boring, you can write some other program that have a better use of stack/queue.
+Or you can try to use `postfix.c`.
+Can you add an extra goal into your `Makefile`, called `postfix`, which is for compiling postfix? (remember that postfix is a combination of 3: postfix.c, list.c, and stack.c).
+Try to modify `Makefile` so that when you run `make postfix` the system will compile postfix for you.
+Try and enjoy `postfix` with `postfix < postfix_data.txt`.

 How to use this github site?
 ----------------------------